husonlab/splitstree6/doc/user-manual.md

 which appear in every minimum spanning tree .

-A minimum spanning network is constructed from a characters block by first determining Hamming distances (right-click on the characters block and select `Add Algorithm -> Hamming distance`).
-Then right-click on the distance block produced and add the `Min Spanning Network` algorithm.
+A minimum spanning network is constructed from a characters block by first determining Hamming distances (right click on the characters block and select `Add Algorithm -> Hamming distance`).
+Then right click on the distance block produced and add the `Min Spanning Network` algorithm.

 ### Median Joining network